chrisreeves-/unifi-passphrase-rotator/README.md

 If you have a guest network that you would like to secure by rotating on a daily/weekly/monthly basis.
 This script is requesting infomation from the user running the script however hard-coded values can be set if it needs to be running in a schedule/cron.

+## Requirements

+1. A working internet connection

+2. A Unifi controller running on your local network and functioning correctly

+3. Credentials to access your Unifi controller

+4. Python 3 installed

 ## How To Use

 0. Get some friends